• Skip to primary navigation

 • Make the sauce by whisking all sauce ingredients together.

-Steps for fried rice:
+Steps for cooking the fried rice

 1. Cook and season the beef in a large skillet over medium heat in a tablespoon of avocado oil, breaking it up as it cooks.
 Pour half of the sauce in to make sure each bite of beef is full of flavor!
 Remove beef and set aside.